 - The simplicity also gives off a vibe of mediocrity and has to depend solely on colours, shapes, and designs to elevate itself in the eyes of customers.

 Ultimately, however, the choice is yours.
-Whether you choose to implement a Skeuomorphic Design or a Flat Design, you need to carefully consider both their drawbacks and strong points and decide which one is more suitable for your own application, based on the customers you target, the current trends, and the relevancy of that design to your application.
+Whether you choose to implement a Skeuomorphic Design or a Flat Design, you need to carefully consider both their drawbacks and strong points and decide which design technique to use and will be more suitable for your own application, based on the customers you target, the current trends, and the relevancy of that design to your application.